-Once again, Pavlova enters Indian dance history--Shankar toured with her and choreographed two pieces, though he received no recognition from local reviews.
+Once again, Pavlova enters Indian dance history—Shankar toured with her and choreographed two pieces, though he received no recognition from local reviews.
 Pavlova advised him (as she advised Devi) to return to India and explore his own traditions.
 Shankar did so in 1938, establishing his Culture Center in Almora where students studied Indian classical movement (not entire items), music, improvisation, and fine arts.
 Shankar’s goal was the body’s free exploration unrestricted by classical styles’ rules, hence, traditionalists criticized his appropriation of classical vocabulary.
 Another of Shankar’s key modernizing contributions was in works like Labour and Machinery critiquing the increasing mechanization of life.
 Such choreography about current themes is a mode used by Contemporary South Asian artists.

 Another icon in innovating Indian dance is the wholly original artist Chandralekha (also known as Chandra, 1928-2006).
 Chandra used abstract movement (less common in the 1970s than today) to evoke rasa, demonstrating that emotional responses were not confined to narrative dance—this is her core legacy for future Indian dancers.
 Chandra trained initially in bharatanatyam, but rejected its superficial religiosity, over-ornamentation, and reliance on epic stories and myths.

-Although like modern dancers, Chandra embraced the human body, the central role of the spine, male and female energies in her various works beginning with Angika and ending with Sharira (both translate as the body), her vision was grounded firmly in Rustom Bharucha’s words, in “the Indian psychophysical tradition” including martial arts such as Kerala’s kalaripayattu.
+Although, like modern dancers, Chandra embraced the human body, the central role of the spine, male and female energies in her various works beginning with Angika and ending with Sharira (both translate as the body), her vision was grounded firmly in Rustom Bharucha’s words, in ‘the Indian psychophysical tradition’ including martial arts such as Kerala’s kalaripayattu.
 Chandra never claimed that she was doing anything new or modern.
 She was a risk-taker and gives new meaning to truly working on the edge.

 I recognize Chandra’s lasting legacy as a pioneering foremother for artists in India and the diaspora using abstract movement with rasa—reverberating in Deboo’s and Chennai-based Anita Ratnam’s choreography, in Toronto-based Hari Krishnan, trained in bharatanatyam, Artistic Director of a multi-ethnic dance company entitled InDance.
 Krishnan’s vibrantly hybrid work seamlessly integrates bharatanatyam, modern dance, and post-modern breaks in the choreographic progression.
 Krishnan and Anita Ratnm work transnationally between Chennai and Toronto, both deploying modern dance with rasa, and transforming bharatanatyam from within, as well as re-interpreting India’s epic figures and stories in contemporary choreography.
 Ratnam’s A Million Sita-s, and Krishnan’s Owning Shadows delve via abstract movement into human emotions of love, lust and greed.